Trepan-Debuggers/python2-trepan/README.md

 more information.

 Works with Python 2.6 and 2.7.
 It might also work with Python 2.5.
-See [this](https://code.google.com/p/python3-trepan/) for codee that works Python 3.
+See [this](https://code.google.com/p/python3-trepan/) for the same thing that works with Python 3.
 Use *pydb* for Python 2.5 and earlier.